North Christian Church: Reception

 When the church building was completed, it was a prominent community landmark.
 The design startled many observers, and the building was initially sometimes described as "the holy oil-can".
 Later observers continued to describe the building as a highly visible landmark of Columbus, particularly for people approaching the city from the north.
 An article for The Tennessean described the building as having a similar "magical" feeling to that of the Notre-Dame de Paris, while a Washington Post reporter compared the entrances to flying saucers and described the exterior as seemingly "poised to lift off and take man to meet his Maker".
 The church building also became a symbol of the city of Columbus.
 The Republic compared its symbolism to the Sydney Opera House as a symbol for Australia, or the Cinderella Castle as a symbol for Disney parks.

 Wolf Von Eckardt praised the design's sculptural qualities in The New Republic, saying that Saarinen had succeeded in his goal of "prouder, more aggressive, much richer and larger" architecture.
 A writer for The Christian Science Monitor said in 1968 that, because of the berm, "its slender spire seems to soar from the surrounding corn field", while the Cleveland Press said the same year that the building's location near corn fields gave it "an Indiana quality".
-The New York Times wrote in 1970 that the North Christian Church was "perhaps the most striking and impressive example of contemporary architecture in Columbus" because of its spire and hexagonal footprint, and Paul Goldberger of the same newspaper saw the North Christian Church as one of Saarinen's better designs.
+The New York Times wrote in 1970 that the North Christian Church was "perhaps the most striking and impressive example of contemporary architecture in Columbus" because of its spire and hexagonal footprint, and Paul Goldberger of the same newspaper saw the it as one of Saarinen's better designs.
 Paul Gapp of the Chicago Tribune said the building "proclaims itself with a dignity at once powerful but unpretentious", highlighting the spire and the sanctuary's theater-in-the-round seating.

 Benjamin Forgey wrote for The Washington Post in 1986 that the building was a "dramatically thoughtful piece" both inside and outside, while Faith & Form wrote in 2000 that the North Christian Church had been "one of the most significant and inspiring forms in religious architecture at that time".
 In 2003, another New York Times reporter wrote that the North Christian Church was Columbus's "second indisputably great church", after the First Christian Church, and that its soaring massing attracted observers' attention, much like Saarinen's design for the Dulles International Airport Main Terminal did.
 Also in the 2000s, a writer for The Columbian said the building "conveys 'sacred space' as few other places can", and a writer for the Milwaukee Journal Sentinel said the interior and landscape complemented each other.
 The Guardian wrote in 2024 that the church "bears a similar level of structural ambition" to Saarinen's Gateway Arch and TWA Flight Center.